Pros and Cons of Keto Diet, According to Nutritionists & Dietitians

 Reason being, carbohydrates are the primary fuel source for high-intensity training including weight lifting and hard runs.
 Completely restricting this efficient fuel source results in athletes not being able to exercise as hard, and thus not getting all the desirable muscular adaptations from training.

 Instead, I recommend a balanced approach that is tailored to the training routine and fuel demands of clients.”
+This can be accomplished with simple meal planning.

 The ketogenic diet has experienced a rise in popularity in recent years, primarily as a weight loss tool.